are-are-/ald/README.md

 Clone it, navigate into it and `node index` it.
 Now you are in a basic REPL!

+If you want to execute a file, use `node index filename`.

 To exit REPL type `quit.`.
 Ctrl-C won't work.
 Seriously.
 I hate you guys.